steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 This syscall returns 0 in case of success, -1 otherwise.

+### Time management

+YAEOS can keep track of wallclock, user and kernel times for each process.
+The wallclock time is the time passed between now and process creation time.
+The usertime is the time spent in user mode by process.
+The kerneltime is the time spent in kernel mode
+(while managing interrupts, syscalls and traps) by process.

+Calculating the wallclock time is done by simply considering the difference between now and the process start time .

+The user time is calculated subtracting the last time process has started in user mode and the time process has stopped.

+The kernel time is calculated subtracting the last time the process has stopped and the current time.
+That's the time passed by process in the last (current) switch context to kernel mode.
+Then time yet calculated is accounted to the current process' total kernel time.

+The times when the last context switch happened can be found in the oldarea of the respective trap raised oldarea (e.g. if a tlb trap is raised the tlb oldarea is used for obtaining process' stop TOD).

 ### SYS6: Get times

 This syscall returns the current process' times spent in user mode, in kernel mode and the total wallclock time count from the first start.

+If a pointer is set to 0 then the respective value will not be returned.

 ### SYS7: Wait for clock